stgisi414/Learntube/bugs.md

 Impact: Users lose the guided reading experience after the first segment, making it difficult to follow along with subsequent narrations.

 Root Cause: The teleprompter initialization or reset logic may not be properly handling transitions between segments.
 The updateTeleprompter function may not be called correctly for subsequent narrations, or there may be state management issues preventing proper reinitialization.

+NEWLY ATTEMPTED FIX: The `SpeechEngine.stop()` method was enhanced to fully reset its state.
+Additionally, the `executeSegment` function now explicitly stops any previous speech before starting a new one.
+This ensures that the teleprompter and speech synthesis are re-initialized correctly for every narration segment.